Nikki Cross: Teaming with Alexa Bliss (2018–2020)

-"Almost a Super Hero" (2021–2022)
+"Almost a Super Hero" and return as Nikki Cross (2021–2023)

 On 21 June 2021 episode of Raw, Nikki Cross debuted an inspired faux-superhero gimmick with her ring name changing to Nikki A. S. H., with A. S. H. standing for "Almost a Super Hero".
 At Money in the Bank, She won the women's Money in the Bank ladder match and cashed in her Money in the Bank contract the following night on Raw, defeating Charlotte Flair to win the Raw Women's Championship for the first time in her career.
 However, she lost the title back to Flair at SummerSlam.
 On 20 September episode of Raw, she would win the WWE Women's Tag Team Championship for a third time with Rhea Ripley by defeating Natalya and Tamina.
 They lost it on 22 November episode of Raw to Queen Zelina and Carmella, ending their reign at 63 days.
 On 10 January 2022 episode of Raw, she turned heel by attacking Ripley.
-She participated in the Royal Rumble match at the namesake event and entered at #22, eliminating fellow superheroine Mighty Molly due to being jealous of her, before she was eliminated by eventual winner Ronda Rousey.
+She participated in the Royal Rumble match at the namesake event and entered at #22, eliminating Mighty Molly (who also had a super heroine gimmick) before she was eliminated by eventual winner Ronda Rousey.
 At Elimination Chamber, she entered the Elimination Chamber match for a Raw Women's Championship match at WrestleMania 38, but was eliminated by Ripley.
-On the 2 May episode of Raw, she would win the WWE 24/7 Championship from Dana Brooke, only to lose it to Brooke on the same episode.
+On 2 May episode of Raw, she would win the WWE 24/7 Championship from Dana Brooke, only to lose it to Brooke on the same episode.

 In May 2022, she began to work with Doudrop as a tag team.
 After the Women's Tag Team Championship was vacated in May, A. S. H. and Doudrop entered a tournament to crown new champions which began in August.
 They lost in the first round to Alexa Bliss and Asuka.
-On the 30 August episode of NXT 2.0, A. S. H. and Doudrop made a surprise appearance as they challenged the NXT Women's Tag Team Champions Katana Chance and Kayden Carter for their titles at Worlds Collide, but lost the match.
-By doing so, A. S. H. became the first woman in WWE to challenge for all currently active women's championships in WWE.
+On 30 August episode of NXT 2.0, A. S. H. and Doudrop made a surprise appearance as they challenged the NXT Women's Tag Team Champions Katana Chance and Kayden Carter for their titles at Worlds Collide, but lost the match.